SolarWinds NTA Flow Storage database deployment options

 Orion database and the NTA Flow Storage database on one SQL server

 When evaluating SolarWinds NTA, MS SQL Server 2016 SP1 Express is installed by default.
-The Express edition of MS SQL server is not supported in a production environment, as it limits the database size and the performance of NTA.
-SolarWinds recommends changing the SQL server edition after the evaluation period.
+As of NTA 2020.2, the Express edition of MS SQL server is supported in a production environment, but there are certain recommendations you should consider.
+For more information, see Impact of using SQL Express server for flow data storage.

 Review the following requirements for installing the Orion database and NTA Flow Storage database on one SQL server:

 - You must have a Standard or Enterprise edition of MS SQL Server 2016 SP1 or later for the NTA Flow Storage database.

 - During configuration, you need to provide credentials to a compliant version of the SQL server used for the Flow Storage database.

 When to install the NTA Flow Storage database on a separate server